wallarm/product-documentation/docs/4.0/user-guides/api-discovery.md

 * Find the endpoints being used to upload data to your server by the PUT or POST calls.
 Since such endpoints are a frequent attack target, they should be well secured.
 Using this kind of request you can check that endpoints are known to the team and are well secured from attacks.
 * Find the endpoints processing customers' bank card data.
 With this request, you can check that sensitive data is processed only by secured endpoints.
 * Find the endpoints of a deprecated API version (e.g. by searching `/v1`) and make sure that they are not used by clients.
+* Find the most vulnerable endpoints characterized by processing sensitive data and active vulnerabilities of the high risk level.
+Exploiting vulnerabilities of a high risk level allows attackers to perform many malicious actions with the system including stealing sensitive data that the endpoint processes/stores.

 All filtered data can be exported in the OpenAPI v3 for additional analysis.